LaserVision

 LaserVision-FAQ-Main

-Visual recovery after DMEK/DSAEK takes 1-4 weeks.
+Visual recovery after DMEK surgery takes 1-4 weeks.
 Typically, vision is poor in the first few days due to the air bubble.
 Vision begins to improve once the bubble is above the level of the pupil.
-Good vision can be expected a month after surgery and the patient may notice small incremental improvements up to 12 months following surgery.
+Good vision and visual acuity can be expected a month after surgery and the patient may notice small incremental improvements up to 12 months following surgery.
 New glasses can typically be measured 6 weeks after surgery.

-The following are potential effects of the DMEK procedure: elevated intraocular pressure, graft dehiscence or dislocation, infection and allergies.
+The following are potential effects of the DMEK corneal transplant: elevated intraocular pressure, graft dehiscence or graft dislocation, infection and allergies.

-Surgery takes around 30 minutes and is usually performed under local anaesthetic.
-It can be combined with cataract surgery if required.
+Endothelial keratoplasty takes around 30 minutes and is usually performed under local anaesthetic.
+It can be combined with cataract surgery if required

-Choosing the right vision correction clinic for your surgery is paramount.
-This is a life changing procedure after all, and you need to have complete trust in your surgeon and care team of professionals.
+Choosing the right vision correction clinic for your DMEK surgery is crucial.
+This is a life changing corneal procedure after all, and you need to have complete trust in your eye surgeon and care team of professionals.

 Previous Slide Next Slide